sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 ![MDK](img_1.gif)

->**This tutorial has been executed using public store MDK client which has out of the box functionality to open SAP standard apps like SAP Mobile Cards and SAP Fiori Client.
+>**This tutorial has been executed using public store MDK client which has out of the box functionality to open the SAP standard apps like SAP Mobile Cards and SAP Fiori Client.
 If you are building a custom version of Mobile development kit client, there you can implement deep links by specifying related custom URL scheme.**

 [ACCORDION-BEGIN [Step 1: ](Set up the application foundation)]